AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 Use em dashes (---) instead of en dashes (--) to break up sentences.

-To indicate spans of time or page numbers use the word 'to' or 'from' preferably or a hyphen.
+Use ‘to’ in time and date ranges---not hyphens or en dashes.

 **For example**

-- from page 64 to 78 or page 64-78
+- The 2014 to 2015 tax year.
-- from 10am to 11am or 10am-11am.
+- We are open Monday to Friday, 9am to 5pm.